kinshuk4/daily-coding-problem-solutions/prob251_300/README.md

 Write a function, `throw_dice(N, faces, total)`, that determines how many ways it is possible to throw `N` dice with some number of faces each to get a specific total.

 For example, `throw_dice(3, 6, 7)` should equal `15`.

+273 (Easy)

+This problem was asked by Apple.

+A fixed point in an array is an element whose value is equal to its index.
+Given a sorted array of distinct elements, return a fixed point, if one exists.
+Otherwise, return `False`.

+For example, given `[-6, 0, 2, 40]`, you should return `2`.
+Given `[1, 5, 7, 8]`, you should return `False`.